Iron Guard: Struggle for power

-In addition to the conflict with the king, an internal battle for power ensued in the wake of Codreanu's death.
+In addition to the conflict with the king, an internal power struggle ensued in the wake of Codreanu's death.
 Waves of repression almost eliminated the Legion's original leadership by 1939, promoting second-rank members to the forefront.
 According to a secret report filed by the Hungarian political secretary in Bucharest in late 1940, three main factions existed: the group gathered around Sima, a dynamic local leader from the Banat, which was the most pragmatic and least Orthodox in its orientation; the group composed of Codreanu's father, Ion Zelea Codreanu, and his brothers (who despised Sima); and the Moța-Marin group, which wanted to strengthen the movement's religious character.

 After a long period of confusion, Sima, representing the Legion's less radical wing, overcame all competition and assumed leadership, being recognised as such on 6 September 1940 by the Legionary Forum, a body created at his initiative.
-On 28 September the elder Codreanu stormed the Legion headquarters in Bucharest (the Green House) in an unsuccessful attempt to install himself as leader.
+On 28 September, the elder Codreanu stormed the Legion headquarters in Bucharest (the Green House) in an unsuccessful attempt to install himself as leader.
 Sima was close to SS Volksgruppenführer Andreas Schmidt, a volksdeutsch (ethnic German) from Romania, and through him become close to Schmidt's father-in-law, the powerful Gottlob Berger who headed the SS Main Office in Berlin.
-The British historian Rebecca Haynes has argued that financial and organizational support from the SS was an important factor in Sima's rise.
+The British historian Rebecca Haynes has argued that financial and organizational support from the SS was an essential factor in Sima's rise.

 Sima's ascendancy

 In the first months of World War II, Romania was officially neutral.
-However the Molotov–Ribbentrop Pact of 23 August 1939, initially a secret document, stipulated, among other things, Soviet interest in Bessarabia.
+However, the Molotov–Ribbentrop Pact of 23 August 1939, initially a secret document, stipulated, among other things, Soviet interest in Bessarabia.
 After the invasion of Poland by Nazi Germany on 1 September, joined by the Soviet Union on 17 September, Romania granted refuge to members of Poland's fleeing government and military.
-Even after the assassination of Călinescu on 21 September, King Carol tried to maintain neutrality, but the later French surrender to Germany and the British retreat from Europe rendered them unable to fulfil their assurances to Romania.
-A lean toward the Axis powers was probably inevitable.
+Even after the assassination of Călinescu on 21 September, King Carol tried to maintain neutrality.
+Still, the later French surrender to Germany and the British retreat from Europe rendered them unable to fulfil their assurances to Romania.

 This political alignment was obviously favourable to the surviving legionnaires, and became even more so after France fell in May 1940.
 Sima and several other legionnaires who had taken refuge in Germany began slipping back into Romania.
-A month after the fall of France, Carol restructured his regime's single party, the National Renaissance Front, into the more overtly totalitarian "Party of the Nation," and invited a number of legionnaires to take part in the restructured government.
+A month after the fall of France, Carol restructured his regime's single party, the National Renaissance Front, into the more overtly totalitarian "Party of the Nation", and invited several legionnaires to join the restructured government.
 On 4 July, Sima and two other leading legionnaires joined the government of Ion Gigurtu.
-However, they resigned after only a month due to mounting pressure for Carol to abdicate.
+However, they resigned after only a month due to mounting pressure to have Carol abdicate.

 The Second Vienna Award, which forced Romania to cede much of northern Transylvania to Hungary, angered Romanians of all political shades and all but destroyed Carol politically.
 Despite this, a legionnaire coup on 3 September failed.